 One of the coffee lovers most time-tested method for finding new blends is to ask the experts.
 By experts, I mean the local coffee shop barista.
 What blends of decaf are they serving most?
 Which do they recommend?
 Often the most knowledgeable experts on different coffee profiles are the men and women serving it every day!
 Better yet, take a friend along for the full-flavored decaf discovery mission.
 Many times having a second person to bounce opinions off can reaffirm coffee brew selection.
 Or, try posting on social media, ask those that are currently drinking decaf coffee to guide you.
 Family and friend recommendations are also very useful but you need to be aware that everyone has their own preferences and taste profiles.
 That's part of why going to a barista is usually a good bet since they have a wider field of view when it comes to coffee recommendations.
 Along those lines, we've chimed in with our own recommendations of what we think are some of the most full flavored decaf on the market; that is, flavors that stay true to taste profile of their caffeinated versions.

-After having tried a few different options, an important next step can be learning more about the process of decaffeination.
-I think understanding the ins and outs of just how caffeine is removed from the coffee bean will help coffee shoppers find the best decaf coffee for their particular taste profile.
+Learning how coffee is decaffeinated is not only interesting, but it can also help you identify the best decaf coffee for your taste profile.
+Not all decaffeination processes are the same and I think understanding the ins and outs of just how caffeine is removed from the coffee bean will help coffee shoppers find the best decaf coffee for their particular taste profile.
 Decaf methods have come a very long way since first being brought to market in the early 1900's.
-Some of the early methods involved using a chemicals However, the “decaf has no flavor” ideology still persists despite many improvements to caffeine extraction.
+Some of the early methods involved using a chemicals.
+Fortunately, technology in this area has given decaf coffee lovers natural and even more effective options.

 According to the North American USDA, decaf coffee is coffee that has at least 97% of its caffeine removed.
 Meanwhile, the European Union's specifications are stricter, requiring at least the beans are at least 99.9% caffeine-free in comparison with their total weight.